Your browser is out of date.

 © Pavel Svoboda Photography / Shutterstock

 On the Kyrgyz portion of the Chang’an Tianshan Corridor, there are three settlements that were particularly critical for the operation of the Silk Road.
-These are the City of Suyab where you can find the ancient site of Ak-Beshim, City of Balasagun - home to the site of Burana and City of Nevaket that hosts the site of Krasnaya Rechka.
+These are the City of Suyab where you can find the ancient site of Ak-Beshim; City of Balasagun, home to the site of Burana; and City of Nevaket, which hosts the site of Krasnaya Rechka.
 The three settlements are located a driving distance from each other and can make a nice day-trip from Bishkek, Kyrgyzstan’s capital city.
-The Chuy Valley, where these cities are located, is one of the most beautiful landscapes in all Kyrgyzstan and a must visit for any tourist in the country.
-Learn about the things you can do and see in these unique sites that have been of extreme importance for the kyrgyz people since before the foundation of the country.

 City of Suyab (Site of Ak-Beshim)

 The ancient settlement of Ak-Beshim, modern day name for the city of Suyab, was once one of the most important stops along the Silk Road.
-Due to its strategic position, the city grew in commercial and military value becoming a well known stop for travellers and merchants aiming to reach China.
-Its position on the Silk Road made Suyab a sought after destination for many dynasties who all tried to take control of the city.
-Nowaday, it is possible to notice the presence of different dynasties and tribes who lived in the city on its archaeological remains.
-The sites include ruins of Chinese style fortresses, zoroastrian burial spaces, buddhist statues and a christian church.
+Due to its strategic position, the city grew in commercial and military value, becoming a well-known stop for travellers and merchants aiming to reach China.
+Its position on the Silk Road made Suyab a sought-after destination for many dynasties who all tried to take control of the city.
+These days, it is possible to notice the presence of different dynasties and tribes who lived in the city on its archaeological remains.
+The sites include ruins of Chinese-style fortresses, Zoroastrian burial spaces, Buddhist statues, and a Christian church.

 Learn more about Suyab in this informative video